Daily demonstrations at 11am, free with admission!

 futura_waimea_1960_web1a.jpg

-In 1945, industrialist, Henry J. Kaiser, along with veteran automobile executive Joseph Frazer started the automobile company Kaiser-Frazer.
-A year later he also formed Kaiser Aluminum and commissioned Rhys Miller and Frank Hershey (designer of the original 56-57 Ford Thunderbird two-seater) to produce a portfolio of all-aluminum car designs to feature in promotional literature.
-Their illustration style combined with a keen design, worked together to produce an original portfolio that perfectly encapsulated the mid-century auto design aesthetic.
+In 1945, industrialist Henry J. Kaiser, along with veteran automobile executive Joseph Frazer, started the automobile company Kaiser-Frazer.
+A year later he also formed Kaiser Aluminum and commissioned Rhys Miller and Frank Hershey (designer of the original 1956 Ford Thunderbird two-seater) to produce a portfolio of all-aluminum car designs to feature in promotional literature.
+Their illustration style, combined with a keen design, worked together to produce an original portfolio that perfectly encapsulated the mid-century auto design aesthetic.
 Kaiser had reproduction portfolios printed of their gorgeous, oversized prototype images to seduce key members of the auto industry into envisioning the potential of using his aluminum product.

-Larson repurposed parts that added to the high style of the Futura Waimea: ’59 Cadillac rocket taillights mounted on the ‘D’ pillar, a sunroof from a ’54 Ford Skyliner, the instrument cluster from a ’49 Nash Ambassador, and the roof rack, from a Vega Wagon.
-Larson said he re-christened the Futura after the early ’60s Ford Falcon Futura.
-It has bears the Futura’s wheel cover and script.
+Larson repurposed parts that added to the high style of the Futura Waimea: ’59 Cadillac rocket taillights mounted on the ‘D’ pillar, a sunroof from a ’54 Ford Skyliner, the instrument cluster from a ’49 Nash Ambassador, and a roof rack from a Chevy Vega Wagon.
+Larson said he re-christened the car “Futura” after the early ’60s Ford Falcon Futura.
+It bears the Futura’s wheel cover and script.

-Larson showed his newly-finished “Futura Waimea” around Minnesota in the 90s but then it disappeared.
-In 2013, it turned up on eBay and was purchased by Motor Trend’s Chasing Classic Cars, TV personality Wayne Carini.
-The Futura Waimea’s journey was featured in The Futura Waimea’s journey was featured in Season 17, Episode 5, Back to the Futura, of Chasing Classic Cars.
+Larson showed his newly-finished “Futura Waimea” around Minnesota in the 1990s but then it disappeared.
+In 2013, it turned up on eBay and was purchased by Motor Trend TV’s Chasing Classic Cars personality Wayne Carini.
+The Futura Waimea’s journey was featured in Season 17, Episode 5 of Chasing Classic Cars entitled Back to the Futura.
 Lane Motor Museum acquired this car from Carini in 2021.

 Specifications: